-Lucid alignment viewer is currently in alpha, you can evaluate the development release for free.
+Lucid alignment viewer is currently in beta, you can evaluate the development release for free.
 However, a license should be purchased for continued use.

 Licenses are for all stable future versions, and unlocks useful extra features like bookmarking.
 Once again, science saves the day.